wkandek/kubernetes-dev-cluster/Readme.md

 The Vagrantfile will install and configure a running Kubernetes (latest) Cluster.
 The cluster will be comprised of a Single Master Node with a user defined number of Worker Nodes.
 All nodes will run the Linux distribution Ubuntu 18.04 LTS (ubuntu/bionic64) in a Virtualbox Virtual Machine.

-There is a private internal network created 172.16.35.0/24.
+There is a private internal network `172.16.35.0/24` created and all nodes are assigned a static address.
 The nodes can be accessed using the upcoming command example when run from the same directory the `vagrant up` command was executed from during installation.
 (Replace `NodeName` from "List of nodes and IP Addresses" table):

 ```
 [LocalMachine]$ vagrant ssh NodeName